My great friend and teacher, Brooks Walker once said:

-We could just read over it and basically understand the healing power of Peter and the Apostles within Solomon’s portico.
+Reading it over, we can understand the healing power of Peter and the Apostles within Solomon’s portico.

-We’ll also tackle the question of why people attend church.
+We will also discuss why people attend church.

 At the hands of the apostles many signs and wonders were taking place among the people; and they were all with one accord in Solomon’s portico.